-Following is a reconciliation of the County's cash and deposit balances as of September 30, 2016:
+Following is a reconciliation of the County's cash and deposit balances as of September 30, 2017:

 Cash and deposit balances consist of:

 Petty cash funds \$ 1,200

-Bank deposits 261,332
+Bank deposits 350,193

-Texas LOGIC 2,042,230
+Texas LOGIC 2,309,098

-TexPool 205,470
+TexPool 233,482

-Total \$ 2,510,232
+Total \$ 2,893,973

 Cash and deposit balances are reported in the basic financial statements as follows:

 Government-wide Statement of Net Position:

-Unrestricted \$ 619,083
+Unrestricted \$ 964,490

-Statement of Fiduciary Net Position: Agency Funds 1,891,149
+Statement of Fiduciary Net Position: Agency Funds 1,929,484

-Total \$ 2,510,232
+Total \$ 2,893,974

-As of September 30, 2016, the County had the following investments:
+As of September 30, 2017, the County had the following investments:

-Investment Type F a air Value Weighted Average Maturity (Days) Governmental activities Certificates of deposit (interest rate50%) \$ 200,000 365 Total fair value Portfolio weighted average maturity \$ 200,000 365
+Investment Type F Weighted Average Maturity (Days) Governmental activities Certificates of deposit (interest rate50%) \$ 100,000 365 Total fair value Portfolio weighted average maturity \$ 100,000 365

 Custodial credit risk - deposits.
-As of September 30, 2016, the carrying amount of the County's deposits with financial institutions was \$461,332 and the bank's balance was \$485,625.
-Of the bank balance, \$462,419 was insured through the Federal Depository Insurance Corporation (FDIC) and the remaining \$23,206 was collateralized with securities held by the pledging institution's agent in the County's name.
+As of September 30, 2017, the carrying amount of the County's deposits with financial institutions was \$450,193 and the bank's balance was \$460,105.
+Of the bank balance, \$460,105 was insured through the Federal Depository Insurance Corporation (FDIC).

-As of September 30, 2016, the County had \$2,042,230 and \$205,470, respectively invested with the Texas LOGIC and Texas Treasury Safekeeping Trust Company (TexPool).
-Both Texas LOGIC and TexPool are public funds investment pools created pursuant to the Interlocal Cooperation Act of the State of Texas.
+As of September 30, 2017, the County had \$2,309,098 and \$233,482, respectively invested with the Texas LOGIC and Texas Treasury Safekeeping Trust Company (TexPool).
+The Interlocal Cooperation Act, chapter 791 of the Texas Government Code, and the Public Funds Investment Act, chapter 2256 of the Texas Government Code, provide for the creation of public funds investment pools, such as TexPool and Texas LOGIC, through which political subdivisions and other entities may invest public funds.
 The State Comptroller of Public Accounts exercises oversight responsibility over both funds.
 Oversight includes the ability to significantly influence operations, designation of management and accountability for fiscal matters.
 Additionally the State Comptroller has established an advisory board composed of both participants of the pools and other persons who do not have a business relationship with either pool.
 The advisory board members review the investment policy and management fee structure.